nerdmanship/nerdmanship/pages/firefox/README.md

 [firefox-twitter]: /assets/images/projects/firefox-twitter.png
 [firefox-official]: /assets/images/projects/firefox-official.gif

-# A Prototype that made it all the way to Firefox
+# A Prototype That Made It All The Way To Firefox

 (Sept 2016)